“I would rather be attacked than unnoticed. For the worst thing, you can do to an author is to be silent as to his works.”

 One of the more popular literary devices, symbolism finds its place in literature through the ages.
-We use symbolism in our daily conversations quite often and some even draw inspirations from literature loaded with symbolic significance.
+We use symbolism in our daily conversations quite often and some even draw inspiration from literature loaded with symbolic significance.
 Symbolism occurs when a writer assigns a value or idea to an object (symbol) that is not similar to the value or idea it literally represents.
-Everyday objects and colours represent the symbols for various ideas or values such as a red rose represents romance, and the colour white depicts purity and tranquillity universally.
-The following are some of the examples of symbolism from literature and movies.
+Everyday objects and colors represent the symbols for various ideas or values such as a red rose representing romance, and the color white depicting purity and tranquillity universally.
+The following are some examples of symbolism from literature and movies.

 All the world’s a stage.
-And all the men and women merely players; they have their exits and their entrances; And one man in his time plays many parts. – As You Like It (William Shakespeare)
+And all the men and women are merely players; they have their exits and their entrances, And one man in his time plays many parts. – As You Like It (William Shakespeare)